 - K-2SO, an Imperial robot reprogrammed for rebel alliance and comedy relief (voiced by Alan Tudyk, once the pilot of Serenity, here playing the robot pilot of Rogue One, with specific directions to “sound like C-3P0 or we’ll break your legs”).

 - Bodhi Rook (Riz Ahmed), an Imperial pilot reprogrammed for rebel alliance and plucky crew member.
-After the racism of the n-troopers, is it any wonder Ahmed the Arab gets to plant the explosives that blow up the base?

 - Chirrut Imwe (Donnie Yen), a blind quarterstaff fighter, who repeatedly intones, “I am one with the Force, and the Force is with me.
 I am one with the Force, and the Force is with me…” Sounds like he’s trying to convince someone – himself.
 He chants as he walks through a hail of stormtrooper fire without getting hit… but then, even without the chanting, anyone can walk through a hail of stormtrooper fire without getting hit.

 - Baze Malthus (Wen Jiang), a cool cat who reminds me of Toshiro Mifune (and anyone who reminds me of Toshiro Mifune is aces!).
 Baze has Chirrut’s back, and a mysterious ambiguously-gay relationship with him.

 - A few nameless extras dressed like Private Ryans that will get shot before getting their SAG cards.